 The Clean Water Act also governs scattering in inland waters such as rivers or lakes.
 For inland water burial, you may be legally required to obtain a permit from the state agency that manages the waterway.

 Scattering ashes by air.
-California doesn't have any laws on this, but federal law prohibits dropping any objects that might injure people or harm property.
+Federal law prohibits dropping any objects that might injure people or harm property.
 The U.S. government does not consider cremains to be hazardous material.
 So all should be well as long as you remove the ashes from their container before scattering.
+But note that in California, "cremated remains disposers" also must abide by a few additional rules, such as posting their pilot license at their place of business.

-For more information about funeral laws in California, see Making Funeral Arrangements in California.
+For more information about funeral laws in California, see California Home Funeral Laws.